calamina/atlast/README.md

 # DOING
+FILTERS : add common classes/components for groups and icons check if prop is better than service for filters ref

 add graphs and stats !!! with links ?
   - graph showing categories > click on category to get to page with filters ?

 # TODO
 DARK THEME
+FIX ANY TYPES

 # atomic
 - [ ] REFACTOR HUGE COMPONENTS